Foundations of psychodynamic psychotherapy (D58L, Leeds)

 Dr Sally Beeken is a Psychoanalytic Psychotherapist in private practice and Course Lead for the Tavistock Foundations in Psychodynamic Psychotherapy and Intercultural Psychodynamic Psychotherapy courses in Leeds.
 Her background is as a Consultant Child Psychiatrist in North Yorkshire where she was active in the development of child psychotherapy provision and taught and supervised trainee psychiatrists in the NHS.
 Sally currently works in an 'All Age Practice' with Child Psychotherapy Colleagues.
 Her clinical work has a broad base and she has a particular interest in people with longstanding difficulties where other forms of treatment have not been successful.
 Sally is a training therapist for the Association of Child Psychotherapists.
-Since 2015 she has been a member of the Registration Committee of the British Psychoanalytic Council and is a trustee of the Harry Guntrip Psychotherapy Trust in Leeds.
+Since 2015 she has been a member of the Registration Committee of the British Psychoanalytic Council.

 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.

 Delivered in Leeds, this qualifying course in psychodynamic psychotherapy is validated by the British Psychoanalytic Council (BPC).
 The course has...Find out more